Decoration and Architects of Chenonceau Castle

 Second World War

 The main gallery, the covered bridge that crosses the river Cher, was used during the Second World War by the French resistance.
-It was used for people to take advantage of the border situation of the castle and escape to Free France.
+The castle was used for people to escape to Free France, taking advantage of the fact that it was on the border.
 It turns out that south entrance faced France Vichy “free”. and the rest of the castle was in the area occupied by Nazi Germany.

 The castle during World War II suffered some damages by bombing of both sides, damaging in a total way the windows and vitreaux.
 These stained glass windows were repaired after the fight was over.